-A special thanks to the following mussel men and women and enthusiastic snail hunters that assisted in this survey: Frank, WD, and Rian Lawrence at Central Valley Water Reclamation Facility.
+A special thanks to the following experienced field technicians that assisted in this survey: Frank, WD, and Rian Lawrence.
+Utah DWQ provided valuable recommendations and comments to improve the report.
+The Central Valley Water Reclamation Facility and the Central Davis Sewer District provided funding.